cournape/Bento/doc/source/faq.rst

     - enforced policies
     - separate index of packages (so that you don't need to download a lot of software to know the dependencies of a package)
-    - simple implementations (even though I consider to know the distutils code extremely well, the Haskell system is easier to understand - and I barely know any haskell !)
+    - simple implementations (even though I consider myself knowledgable about distutils code, the Haskell system hackage is easier to understand - and I barely know any haskell !)

 Why not extending existing tools (distutils, etc...) ?